vrapolinario/AIforITOps/README.md

 ## Before you get started

 All Azure resources necessary to run the sample application as well as exercises can be deployed with the scripts in the scripts folder.
-However, before you run them, make sure you update the variables in `env.conf`.
+However, before you run them, make sure you update the variables in `.\scripts\env.conf`.
 This file will be used by the scripts to read variables like Azure Resource Group name, Azure location, etc.

 ## 1. Provision Azure Resources